Ignacy Stepka

 ignacy_thumbnail.jpg

-I am currently working as a research assistant at Carnegie Mellon University under Dr. Artur Dubrawski in AutonLab .
-My research focuses on adaptive strategies for handling persistent agent failures in decentralized federated learning.
-Previously, I worked on the formal verification of Bayesian Networks to ensure AI systems meet critical design specifications.
-Additionally, I contributed to the DARPA Triage Challenge, helping develop a Bayesian Network prototype in collaboration with medical experts to autonomously perform triage during mass casualty incidents.
+I’m currently working as a research assistant at Carnegie Mellon University with Dr. Artur Dubrawski in AutonLab.
+Right now, I mostly spend time thinking about gradient inversion attacks and privacy issues of federated learning.
+Before, I spent some time developing adaptive strategies for handling persistent agent failures in decentralized federated learning.
+I’ve also worked on formal verification of Bayesian Networks and contributed to the DARPA Triage Challenge, developing a Bayesian Network prototype with medical experts for autonomous triage during mass casualty incidents.

-I also work as a research assistant at the Machine Learning Laboratory, Poznan University of Technology, under Prof. Jerzy Stefanowski and Dr. Mateusz Lango.
-My research focuses on developing robust counterfactual explanations to enhance the interpretability of black-box models in dynamic environments.
-Currently, I am designing a statistical approach to generate explanations that remain reliable despite model changes, making them more actionable for end-users.
+I’ve spent time as a research assistant at the Machine Learning Laboratory at Poznan University of Technology, collaborating with Prof. Jerzy Stefanowski and Dr. Mateusz Lango on developing robust counterfactual explanations for black-box model explainability.

-Previously, I was part of the R&D team at the Poznan Supercomputing and Networking Center (Polish Academy of Sciences), contributing to various EU-funded projects since 2021.
-My work involved analyzing black-box model behavior and implementing anomaly detection solutions in industrial automotive settings and HPC clusters.
+I’ve also been part of the R&D team at Poznan Supercomputing and Networking Center (Polish Academy of Sciences), contributing to EU-funded projects involving black-box model analysis and anomaly detection in industrial automotive and HPC environments.

 news